 EVENT 1: IAO MIDLANDS ORGAN DAY

-10.00 Registration and welcome.
-Tea and coffee available at £1 per cup.
+10.00 Registration and welcome in St. Matthew's Parish Centre.
+Tea and coffee available at £1 per person for the day.

-10.30 The St. Matthew’s Walker Organ: an introduction by Justin Miller, and Andrew Reid, and short recital by Callum Alger.
+10.30 The St. Matthew’s Walker Organ: an introduction by Justin Miller, and Richard Tapp, President of the Northampton & District organists' Association, and short recital by Callum Alger.

-Open Consoles will be available throughout the lunch break at St Matthew’s, St Gregory’s, All Saints’ and New Testament Church of God, Northampton.
+Open Consoles will be available from 1.00pm to 2.00pm at St Matthew’s, St Gregory’s, All Saints’ and New Testament Church of God, Northampton.

-4.30 Finale: performance of music worked on in the Masterclasses
+4.15 Finale: performance of music worked on in the Masterclasses.

 There will be opportunities during the breaks throughout the day to try state-of-the-art digital organs, and to browse and buy organ music, DVDs and CDs from Church Organ World.

-EVENT 2: RECITAL CELEBRATING 125 YEARS OF THE ICONIC WALKER ORGAN AT ST. MATTHEWS
+EVENT 2: THE N&DOA CENTENARY RECITAL on the iconic WALKER ORGAN AT ST. MATTHEWS

-Simon Johnson, Richard Pinel, Andrew Reid and Callum Alger showcase the Walker organ in a spectacular joint recital featuring Duruflé’s Trois Danses, and Neptune from Holst’s The Planets.
+Martin Baker and Callum Alger showcase the Walker organ in a spectacular joint recital.

 This timetable and the recital programme is provisional and may be subject to change